TomasOchoa/CSCI-243-Project1-FirstShellScript/README.md

 ## Program 1: First Shell Script
 ## Description:
 ### create.cpp:
-- C++ program that creates fake pictures
+- C++ program that creates fake pictures.
 ### doit.sh:
 - Shell script that changes the prefix of general named pictures to a 4 letter prefix of user's prefference